Conjac76/TrafficNavigator-RL/README.md

 <span style="color:red">*Note: Render's free tier has cold starts - choose small cities (e.g., "Los Alamitos, CA, USA") for proper performance*</span>

 ## Overview
 This project implements a **Q-learning agent** to navigate simulated urban traffic networks.

-The system:
-1. Downloads real-world city maps using OpenStreetMap data
-2. Converts road networks into graph structures
-3. Simulates dynamic traffic conditions
-4. Trains an RL agent to find time-optimal routes
-5. Provides interactive web visualization of results
+### Data Ingestion & Preprocessing
+- **OSMnx** is used to download and convert real-world city maps into graph representations.
+- The traffic simulation is set up by augmenting these graphs with synthetic traffic data.

+### Environment & Agent Setup
+- A custom **Gym-style environment** is implemented in `environment.py`.
+- A simple **Q-learning agent** is implemented in `agent.py` and trained within the environment.
+- These components form the core of the reinforcement learning pipeline.

+### Training Loop
+- The training loop is orchestrated in `main.py`.
+- The agent is trained over a series of episodes, with exploration parameters decaying over time.

+### Visualization & Deployment
+- The final optimized route is visualized using **Folium**.
+- A **Flask-based web interface** allows users to interact with the simulation and view results.

 ## Key Features